hhru/api/docs_eng/me.md

 new_resume_views | total number of new views of all resumes of the current user resumes_count | total number of created resumes of the current user

+### Errors

+* `403 Forbidden` – user authorisation failed.

-<a name="edit"></a>
+<a name="user-edit"></a>
-## Editing info on the current user
+## Editing information on the authorised user

-Send POST request to `/me` in order to edit the last name, name, middle name or enable/disable "looking for a job yes/no"  flag.
+To edit the surname, name or patronymic, or to change the value for the 'looking / not looking for a job' flag, a POST request must be sent to `/me`.
 This method is only available to applicants.
 Data can only be edited in groups:

 ### Full name